Religious Holidays on the Block Plan Letter 2024-2025

 Colorado College strives to be a diverse community of discovery and learning.
 As such, we seek to create an environment that is open to and supportive of the wide range of religious traditions and spiritual practices on our campus.

 Observance of religious holidays and sacred days can pose significant challenges to our community due to our academic schedule.
 In the past, students have spoken of CC faculty who were either unaware of the holidays or hesitant to let students make alternative arrangements to complete class assignments.
 The distinctive pressures of the Block Plan make some students hesitant to celebrate these important holidays.
-It can be especially difficult for first-year students away from family and their home communities for the first time.
-Likewise, faculty report students who fail to communicate their needs in a clear and timely manner as well as having to choose between conflicting roles as responsible teachers or people of faith.
+It can be especially difficult for first-year students who are away from family and their home communities for the first time.
+Likewise, faculty report struggling to support students who fail to communicate their needs in a clear and timely manner as well as having to choose between conflicting roles as responsible teachers or people of faith.
 Campus-wide meetings and events unintentionally scheduled on major religious holidays lead to feelings of exclusion, lack of understanding, and frustration.
-The intensity of the Block Plan amplifies these problems experienced by most other campuses.
+The intensity of the Block Plan amplifies these problems.

 Our community continues to move toward overcoming these challenges by working together.
-Freedom of religious expression and celebration is an important value at Colorado College and the Chaplain's Office staff is happy to partner with you to support and ensure Colorado College's commitment to respect the observance of religious holidays by both individual members and communities within our larger community.
+Freedom of religious expression and celebration is an important value at Colorado College, and the Chaplain's Office staff is happy to partner with you to support Colorado College's commitment to respect the observance of religious holidays by both individual members and communities within our larger community.

 As faculty, you can help by asking if students are affected by religious holidays and by providing reasonable alternatives to these days to complete tests, papers, or projects.
 You may also consider offering flexible deadlines for required class sessions near the time of breaking fasts for specific holidays that require fasting, so there is no undue burden to students.